AquaSavvy (regenerated)

 Problem: Water infrastructure is invisible.

 A central challenge with the modern water system is that it is mostly invisible.
-People turn on a tap and there is water, flush the toilet, empty the tub, and the dirty water is gone.
-Systems are not just below ground, water management is stabilised as a backdrop of modern practices rendering the connection between water and urban planning and design rather invisible.
-Water infrastructures are complex and interrelated, needing to make use of several, constantly changing data sources.
-Water has multi-factor water-quality indicators.
-The potential of visualisation to highlight and explore these challenges through incorporating a water-focused lens into digital twins is explored in this project.
+Not only are water infrastructures physically hidden, but water management is also stabilised as a backdrop of modern practices, rendering the connection between water and urban planning and design invisible until there is a crisis.
+Mapping water infrastructures are complex, interrelated, and interpreted differently by different actors.
+Water has dynamic, multi-factor water-quality indicators.
+This project concerns the potential of visualisation to highlight and explore these challenges through incorporating a water-focused lens into digital twins.

 Bring water sensitive urban design into digital twins of cities, creating a visual canvas tool through and for participatory planning perspectives.